LJDR17/Sample-websites/README.md

-# Sample-websites
+# Websites
-These are small websites I made to learn how to use HTML, CSS, and JavaScript
+These are small websites I made to learn how to use HTML, CSS, and JavaScript.